Choose another lake

 Very Good

-The channel catfish population is excellent both in quantity and quality.
-Lake Springfield is one of the best channel catfish lakes in the state.
+The channel catfish population is excellent both in quantity and quality, and remains one of the best channel catfish lakes in the state.
 Anglers can catch channel catfish in the warmer months of the year using bottom fishing techniques with cut bait, shrimp, chicken livers or night crawlers within the entire lake.
 The largest channel catfish ever collected during a fish survey measured 27.5” and weighed over 13.5 lbs.

 CRAPPIE